Excerpts from Jim Conrad's

 A common woody vine climbing into trees all along the road around the reservoir these days is producing a crop of eye-catching fruits.
 The fruits are brown, elliptic, about hand-size, flattish and -- most striking -- absolutely burry with short, blunt projections.
 These tubercles are responsible for the vine's name of Monkey-comb, PITHECOCTENIUM CRUCIGERUM.
 It's a member of the Bignonia Family, the family to which the northern Trumpet Creeper and Crossvine also belong.
 You can see two spiky, dangling monkey combs below:

 In that picture the fruit on the left has split so that a mass of silvery, waferlike seeds has slipped from the spiny husk.
 Usually the seeds drop one or two at a time but a bird or something must have jarred this fruit, causing its contents to plop out all at once.

 Monkey-comb seeds with their cellophane-like, silvery wings lying on the ground are even more noticeable than the fruits hanging on their vines.
-You can see three seeds in the palm of my hand at the right.
+Below, you can see three seeds in the palm of my hand.

 Actually, what you see there is six seeds.
 The bottom item shows how each butterfly-like thing consists of two seeds with their wings grown together.
 Of course the wings help the seeds disperse on breezes.

 A Spanish name for the vine is Palomitas, which means "Little Doves," and I suppose that the silvery seeds fluttering to the ground could be little doves landing.
 I think in this area the more common name is Mariposa, meaning butterfly.
 Back in the Yucatan it has a good Maya name, X-ne-tolok.